 - Establishes Paygent as a subsidiary

-- Launches Mobapay for Mobaoku au auction, which is now known as au Mobaoku
+- Launches Mobapay for Mobaoku au auction (later renamed au one Mobaoku)

 - Launches business-to-business marketplace Netsea

-As was the case for many companies then and now, DeNA could not continue to grow by relying on what led it to profitability in the first place.
+As is often the case for IT companies, DeNA could not continue to grow by relying on what led it to profitability in the first place.
 The company saw that the Japanese mobile web market had reached its limit and that it was time to look elsewhere for new opportunities.

 - Launches mobile shopping site Mobadepa

-- DeNA subsidiary Air Link launches online international reservation site Soramaru
+- DeNA subsidiary Air Link launches international reservation website Soramaru

 - DeNA's first television commercial is aired in Japan

-- Launches the Comprehensive Insurance Center on Air Link, providing a one-stop insurance shopping destination online
+- Launches the Comprehensive Insurance Center website on Air Link, providing a one-stop insurance shopping destination

 - DeNA is listed in the First Section of the Tokyo Stock Exchange

 - Launches social network Shumee-to Club, targeting middle-aged and senior citizens

 - Establishes DeNA Global in the U.S.

 - Moves headquarters to Yoyogi in Shibuya, Tokyo

 - Launches youth helpline Mobage Town Emergency Call

 - Launches mobile ad network Pocket Match